tubiana/protocolGromacs/README.md

 - **BOXSIZE**: Periodic box size in nm (between protein and box facet) default is **1.2**
 - **BOXTYPE**: Box type.
 Default is **cubic** (see http://manual.gromacs.org/documentation/5.1.4/onlinehelp/gmx-editconf.html for more details)
 - **NT**: Number of CPU cores.
 Default is **8**
-- **WATER**: Water type.
+- **WATER**: Water-type.
 Default is **tip3p**
-- **NUMBEROFREPLICAS**: Number of replicas (same simulation will be done 3 times from the minimisation).
+- **NUMBEROFREPLICAS**: Number of replicas (the same simulation will be done 3 times from the minimisation).
 Default is **3**
 - **FF**: Force field, default is **amber99sb-ildn**
 - **SIMULATIONTIME**: Simulation time in `ns`.
 Default is **100**.
-The script will automatically calculate and modify the number of steep according the timestep in mdp/md_prod.mpd.
+The script will automatically calculate and modify the number of steep according to the timestep in mdp/md_prod.mpd.

 ## Workflow

-Here's a picture describing the workflow in this script, but you can find more information on each steps on my tutorial http://tubiana.me/teaching_files/biocat2020/Tutorial_Gromacs-2019.pdf.
-You can of course modify my script as you want :-)
+Here's a picture describing the workflow in this script, but you can find more information on each step on my tutorial http://tubiana.me/teaching_files/biocat2020/Tutorial_Gromacs-2019.pdf.
+You can, of course, modify my script as you want :-)

 ![](img/gromacs_protocol.png "gromacs_protocol" )